JustinLohKingWei/todo_todo/README.md

 ### Bugs
 1. Duplicate entries are accepted , but deletion of one duplicate entry will remove ALL duplicate entries.
 2. Input field does not clear text after user clicks off it.
+3. Missing checkbox to set a todo item as complete